-Concentrate on using the sweet light for all of your photographs.
+Most photographers enjoy shooting during the golden hour – that’s when the sweet light hits.
 Sweet light is the light at daybreak and at dusk – the beautiful light that highlights the detail, yet doesn’t overwhelm you with harshness.

-Mid-Day sunshine gives you your harshest shadows, and provides glare on both your subject and the background around you.
-If you will be shooting mid-day for something unavoidable – a wedding or event – scope out the area before hand to find your best areas.
+Midday sunshine gives you your harshest shadows, and provides glare on both your subject and the background around you.
+If you will be shooting midday for something unavoidable – a wedding or event – scope out the area before hand to find your best areas.

 Always make sure you have a variety of gobos and reflectors ready to use to block, reflect and manipulate the sunlight.
 Reflectors are made from a variety of materials, and can help you do everything from blocking out the heavy sun rays, to adding a soft, warm glow to the skin.

-5. Always focus on the face.
+5. Rely on the ISO